• Skip to primary navigation

 • 33% stairstep offset pattern

-• 33% zipper offset pattern
+• 33% zipper offset tile pattern

-• Should tiles be vertical or horizontal?
+• Should rectangular tiles be oriented vertical or horizontal?

 • 12×24 tile grout joint size